srenninger/sabine-renninger.github.io/content/projects.md

 layout: single
 ---

-# List of recent and selected publications
+# List of Bine's projects
 {.p3}

-Table to fill with links to papers/pdf for download
+Great things to come - or even Greta!

 ## Something more to come